servana-cookbooks/symmetrical-journey/README.md

 Uses golang cookbook and goapp::default to setup the node and to deploy the application it uses chefs deploy_revision.

 ### Vagrant
-The vagrant confiration builds each server using the chef provisioner.
+The vagrant configuration builds each server using the chef provisioner.

-### Destroy
+### End
     execute ./vagrant_destroy